YJazzar/Electron-MediaPlayer/README.md

 -   Create a custom context menu in which the user has the following operations:
     -   add to queue
     -   clear view
--   Implement a React Table
-    Possible features: - Have users create and define their own themes

 <br/>